rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 Besides reacting to the present tracking error and taking the past into account, we can also try to predict the future.
 We do this with the **derivative controller**, which takes the change of the tracking error and multiplies that with the constant ![kd](equations/kd.png).
 Together with the PI controller, the **PID controller** is formed.

 #Simulation
+In this section we will discuss the topic of simulating feedback control systems and provide a simulation framework that was built during this study.
+We will later use this framework in a couple of case studies.

 There are a number of reasons why we need the ability to simulate the behavior of a control system.
 * First of all, the behavior of a control system might be unintuitive or unfamiliar.
 To develop intuition for the abstract problem we can use simulations and thus get a better understanding of control problems that arise in the real world.
 * In most cases it is not possible to do extensive testing and experimenting on real-world machines.
 Often they are too big, too expensive, too expensive, too dangerous or simply not available.
 And if they are available, tests will mostly be too time consuming to conduct serious experiments.
 Therefore simulations will suit better.